BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-the ISO website says that we shouldn't have **using directives**, the most we can do is have a **using declration**, which is taking only the things we really care about.
+the ISO website says that we shouldn't have **using directives**, the most we can do is have a **using declaration**, which is taking only the things we really care about.

 ```cpp
 //using namespace std; //bad